 Where your data is stored depends on the geographic location of your organization.
 We currently use the following AWS data centers to store data:

-No, GDPR does not require EU personal data stay in the EU.
-GDPR does restrict transfers of EU personal data outside the EU to countries like the United States, unless the recipient provides appropriate safeguards for such data.
-However, Butterfly Network's EU data processing addendum, which references our Privacy Shield certification, and the European Commission’s model clauses, enables our customers to lawfully transfer EU personal data to Butterfly Network located in the United States.
-You can find details of our Privacy Shield certification here.
+No, GDPR does not require EEA personal data stay in the EEA.
+GDPR does restrict transfers of EEA personal data outside the EEA to countries like the United States, unless the recipient provides appropriate safeguards for such data.
+However, Butterfly Network's EEA data processing addendum, which includes our Standard Contractual Clauses, enables our customers to lawfully transfer EEA personal data to Butterfly Network located in the United States.
+Please see "How does Butterfly Network comply with EU data export laws?" to find out what the recent decision of the Court of Justice of the European Union which invalidated the EU-US Privacy Shield means for Butterfly and our customers.

 Butterfly sometimes acts as a controller in its relationship with medical professionals, for example when Butterfly collects information about medical professionals for the purposes of marketing, sales and managing the relationship with the medical professional (or the hospital they work for).